 All new staff are required to have a safeguarding induction as soon as they start in their role (ideally on their first day, but definitely within the first week of starting their role).
-This is followed by mandatory safeguarding training within the first 3 months of employment.
-For staff who deal with learners, this should meet the Level 2 safeguarding training standards.
-Such training can be written and delivered by a recognised safeguarding expert or a Designated Safeguarding Lead.
 Lambeth Adult Learning has a 'Safeguarding Induction' PowerPoint presentation for use as part of the safeguarding induction.
-All new staff also need to attend a 'Workshop to Raise Awareness of Prevent' (WRAP) training which will be organised by Lambeth Adult Learning.
+This is followed by mandatory safeguarding training within the first 3 months of employment and every 3 years.
+All new staff also need to attend a 'Workshop to Raise Awareness of Prevent' (WRAP) training within the first 3 months and on an annual basis.
+This training will be organised by Lambeth Adult Learning.

 Annual Continual Professional Development (CPD) for all staff is to be delivered by the Designated Safeguarding Lead in each provider.
-This is certificated and recorded on the central staff training record.
-All staff should complete formal refresher training every three years delivered by the Designated Lead.
-This is in addition to annual CPD activity.
+This is recorded on the Staff Central Record (SCR).
+All staff need to complete formal external training every three years.
 If there are any updates to policies or procedures in between these times, these will be explained to relevant staff through email, updates, or team meetings.

-In addition, all staff should receive regular safeguarding updates, including online safety (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard at risk adults effectively.
+In addition, all staff should receive regular safeguarding updates, including online safety (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard adults effectively.